astropy/astropy/docs/units/quantity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Addition or subtraction between :class:`~astropy.units.quantity.Quantity`
-objects is supported when their units are equivalent (see `Unit`
+objects is supported when their units are equivalent.
+When the units are
-documentation).
-When the units are equal, the resulting object has the same
+equal, the resulting object has the same unit:
-unit

     >>> 11 * u.s + 30 * u.s
     <Quantity 41 s>